You want control over your business… You want predictable sales growth.

 Let me tell you about Joe and Phil—two friends of mine.

-Joe and Phil both own B2B agencies, and both were started with no outside investment.
+They both own B2B agencies and started with no outside investment.

-Both of their companies are about the same age (Phil actually started a year earlier).
-But the main difference between them is that for Phil’s business
+But the main difference between them is that for Phil’s business’…

 - Credit card debt goes up and down as clients pay at variable times.